ualibraries/ual-geoblacklight/README.md

 ## Deployment

 We use [Capistrano](https://capistranorb.com/) for deployments.
 Deployments are easiest to run through the Docker container for local development.
 You must provide the Slack webhook using the `SLACK_WEB_HOOK` environment variable in the `.env` file in order to deploy.
 You won't be able to deploy without it.
 You can find the webhook stored in [Stache](https://stache.arizona.edu) under the "Capistrano Slack App Webhook" entry.
 You must also provide the path to your SSH key in the `DEPLOY_SSH_KEY_PATH` environment variable in `.env`. **It must be an RSA or ED25519 key**.
+Lastly, the deployment is executed as the 'deploy' user, so you must have your SSH public key added to the deploy users `authorized_keys` file.

 Here are the steps to deploy to production: